 Using these medications periodically and as prescribed over the years modulated my immune system and skin physiology so significantly, the process of withdrawing off of their use about damn killed me.

-My body and spirit are stronger than they ever have been and I am fiercely passionate about sharing my preventable experience, contributing my voice to the growing chorus speaking on the risks of topical steroids.
+My body and spirit are stronger than they ever have been and I am passionate about sharing my preventable experience, contributing my voice to the growing chorus speaking on the risks of topical steroids.

 During recess in elementary school, my skin ached and I often overheated.
 Learning early on that sweat on my skin was a major threat to my comfort.